any-docs/css/content/reference/properties/mask-image/index.md

 #### CSS

-We apply two masks — the same semi-transparent SVG as in the previous example, and a {{CSSxRef("gradient/repeating-radial-gradient")}}.
-We control the size of the masks using the {{cssxref("mask-size")}} property.
-Because our first mask is not sized at 100%, we make sure our masks are centered and don't repeat with the {{cssxref("mask-position")}} and {{cssxref("mask-repeat")}} properties, respectively.
+We apply two masks — the same semi-transparent SVG as in the previous example, and a `gradient/repeating-radial-gradient`.
+We control the size of the masks using the `mask-size` property.
+Because our first mask is not sized at 100%, we make sure our masks are centered and don't repeat with the `mask-position` and `mask-repeat` properties, respectively.

 ```css
 img {